telerik/kendo-ui-core/docs/aspnet-mvc/helpers/colorpalette/overview.md

 ###### Example

-        //Put this after your Kendo ColorPalette for ASP.NET MVC declaration
+        //Put this after your Kendo UI ColorPalette for ASP.NET MVC declaration.
         <script>
         $(function() {
-            // Notice that the Name() of the colorpalette is used to get its client-side instance var colorpalette = $("#colorpalette").data("kendoColorPalette");
+            //Notice that the Name() of the ColorPalette is used to get its client-side instance. var colorpalette = $("#colorpalette").data("kendoColorPalette");
         });
         </script>